ljpy/meetups/ORGANIZATION.md

 Everything about organizing a meetup should be kept inside an Issue dedicated to the meetup.
 So, create a new Issue based on the template below for the upcoming meetup and then follow the TODO items in the body of the issue.

-* Title: `<Month> <Year>` (example: June 2017)
+* Title: `LjPyMeetup <Month> <Year>` (example: LjPyMeetup June 2017)
 * Body:

 ```
 # Schedule the meetup

-* [ ] Talk with Marko from Poligon and choose a date/time when their venue is available.
-Standard time is Thursday at 7pm, but we don't mind some variation.
+* [ ] Talk with Poligon and choose a date/time when their venue is available.
+Standard time is Thursday at 7pm to 9pm, but we don't mind some variation.
 Book it.
 * [ ] Go to https://www.meetup.com/Ljubljana-Python-Group/ and use the `Schedule a new Meetup` link to schedule a new meetup.
-    * [ ] Enter `<Month> <Year>` as `What should we do?`
+    * [ ] Enter `<Month> <Year>` for `Meetup title`
+    * [ ] Select the booked date and time for the meetup.
+    * [ ] Select `Poligon` for Where.
-    * [ ] Enter `More details:`.
+    * [ ] Enter `Description`.
 Template:
         ```
         Hi fellow Pythonistas!

-        The next Python Meetup will take place on <DAY> <DATE HERE>, at <TIME HERE> in Poligon.
+        The next Python Meetup will take place on Monday 20th August, at 7pm in Poligon.

-        Speakers: post a comment to https://github.com/ljpy/meetups/issues/1 or send an email to ljpy-organizers@googlegroups.com.
+        Speakers: post a comment to https://github.com/ljpy/meetups/issues/16 or send an email to ljpy-organizers@googlegroups.com.
 First two people to do so get to share their ideas/tips/hacks/rants!

-        Sponsors: post a comment to https://github.com/ljpy/meetups/issues/2 or send an email to ljpy-organizers@googlegroups.com.
+        Sponsors: post a comment to https://github.com/ljpy/meetups/issues/16 or send an email to ljpy-organizers@googlegroups.com.
 First one to do so gets to be the sponsor!

         See you soon!
         ```
-    * [ ] Select the booked date and time for the meetup.
-    * [ ] Select `Poligon` as location.
-    * [ ] When done click `Announce` so members of the user group are notified by email about the upcoming meetup.
+    * [ ] When done click `Publish` and then `Announce it now` so members of the user group are notified by email about the upcoming meetup.

 # Announce the meetup